BenjyC/Docker-Einstein-4YP/README.md

 utility with Docker technology.

-The project will set up a new Einstein system built with docker containers while still using the original automated correction script.
+The project will set up a new Einstein system built with docker containers while still using the original automated marker script.

+System will use a dockerfile to create a generic image that can be fed credentials for any server.

+Docker Image of the system should be deployable within or outside DCU as a container.

 ---

 ### Improvements

+- Extensibility
+   - Configure the system to work on other university server's and be easily deployable.

 - Performance
    - Increase performance under heavy usage from hundreds of students simultaneously.

-- Extensibility
-   - Configure the system to work on other university server's and recognise external module code semantics.

 - Design
    - Create a new more intuitive UI for use in DCU and externally.